jdleesmiller/jdleesmiller.github.io/_posts/2019-09-06-lessons-building-node-app-docker.markdown

 +RUN mkdir -p node_modules
 ```

-And the explanation:
+And here's the explanation:

-1. The `RUN` line with `mkdir` and `chown` commands, which are the only commands we need to run as root, creates the working directory and makes sure that it's owned by the node user.
-The `WORKDIR` command would create it automatically if it didn't exist, but then would be owned by root, which would prevent the node user from writing to it in the `npm install` step below.
+1. The `RUN` step with `mkdir` and `chown` commands, which are the only commands we need to run as root, creates the working directory and makes sure that it's owned by the node user.

 1. It's worth noting that there are two shell commands chained together in that single `RUN` step.
-This reduces the number of layers in the resulting image, compared to splitting out the commands over multiple `RUN` steps.
+Compared to splitting out the commands over multiple `RUN` steps, chaining them reduces the number of layers in the resulting image.
 In this example, it really doesn't matter very much, but it is a [good habit](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) not to use more layers than you need.
 It can save a lot of disk space and download time if you e.g. download a package, unzip it, build it, install it, and then clean up in one step, rather than saving layers with all of the intermediate files for each step.

-1. The `COPY` to `./` copies to the `WORKDIR` that we set up above.
+1. The `COPY` to `./` copies the npm packaging files to the `WORKDIR` that we set up above.
 The trailing `/` tells Docker that the destination is a folder.
-We could `COPY` the whole application folder on the host into the container, rather than just the packaging files, but we'll see later that we can save some time on our docker builds by only copying in what we need at this point, and copying in the rest after we run `npm install`.
-This takes better advantage of `docker build`'s layer caching.
+The reason for copying in only the packaging files, rather than the whole application folder, is that Docker will cache the results of the `npm install` step below and rerun it only if the packaging files change.
+If we copied in all our source files, changing any one would bust the cache even though the required packages had not changed, leading to unnecessary `npm install`s in subsequent builds.

 1. The `--chown=node:node` flag for `COPY` ensures that the files are owned by the unprivileged `node` user rather than root, which is the default.
-This is important, because we'll want the `node` user to be able to write to those files during the build.
+This is mainly just for tidiness.

-1. The `npm install` step will run as the `node` user and install the dependencies in `srv/chat/node_modules` inside the container.
+1. The `npm install` step will run as the `node` user in the working directory to install the dependencies in `/srv/chat/node_modules` inside the container.
 This is what we want, but it causes a problem in development when we bind mount the application folder on the host over `/srv/chat`.
-Unfortunately, the `node_modules` folder doesn't exist on the host, so this bind effectively hides the node modules that we installed in the image.
-The final line `mkdir -p node_modules` step and the next section are related to how we deal with this [^build-as-root].
+Unfortunately, the `node_modules` folder doesn't exist on the host, so the bind effectively hides the node modules that we installed in the image.
+The final `mkdir -p node_modules` step and the next section are related to how we deal with this [^build-as-root].

 ### The `node_modules` Volume Trick

-There are [several](https://github.com/docker/example-voting-app/blob/7629961971ab5ca9fdfeadff52e7127bd73684a5/result-app/Dockerfile#L8) [ways](http://bitjudo.com/blog/2014/03/13/building-efficient-dockerfiles-node-dot-js/) [around](https://semaphoreci.com/community/tutorials/dockerizing-a-node-js-web-application) this problem, but I think the most elegant is to [use a volume](http://stackoverflow.com/questions/30043872/docker-compose-node-modules-not-present-in-a-volume-after-npm-install-succeeds) within the bind to contain `node_modules`.
+There are [several](https://github.com/docker/example-voting-app/blob/7629961971ab5ca9fdfeadff52e7127bd73684a5/result-app/Dockerfile#L8) [ways](http://bitjudo.com/blog/2014/03/13/building-efficient-dockerfiles-node-dot-js/) [around](https://semaphoreci.com/community/tutorials/dockerizing-a-node-js-web-application) this node modules hiding problem, but I think the most elegant is to [use a volume](http://stackoverflow.com/questions/30043872/docker-compose-node-modules-not-present-in-a-volume-after-npm-install-succeeds) within the bind to contain `node_modules`.
 To do this, we have to add a few lines to our docker compose file:

 ```diff
 diff --git a/docker-compose.yml b/docker-compose.yml